 Winter also brings good catches of whiting - look out for them on restaurant menus and at local fish shops.
 And if you are lucky, you might catch sight of a Southern Right Whale.
 While the mainland shivers through winter, Kangaroo Island’s climate is surprisingly benign, with plenty of sunny days, a good show of native wildlife and even fewer cars on the road.
 Come and see for yourself.

 Feel like going to Kangaroo Island?
-Get a free night of accommodation when you book your ferry and accommodation before 15 September 2016 with SeaLink.
+Plan your trip with SeaLink.